 Mendola sent her "Speak Out" attitudinal-survey questionnaire to all parts of the country.
-As she says, "By continuously studying New York City and San Francisco homosexuals and lesbians, the gays in Louisville and in rural areas of California and New York State were never represented.
+As she says, "By continuously studying New York City and San Francisco homosexuals and lesbians, the gavs in Louisville and in rural areas of California and New York State were never represented.
 What had emerged from New York/San Francisco studies was only a partial (and onedimensional) view of the lifestyles of homosexuals and lesbians."
 The unusually high response of 27% of the total of 1,500 questionnaires sent out came from a wide range of persons from every region of the United States.

 Mendola's constant presence as a personality in this book does leave some of her inferences and interpretations open to question.
-I found at least one totally inaccurate interpretation of her own data in the area of role identification problems and jealousy, as well as some forced analogies between her study and Pietropinto and Simenauer's Husbands and Wives: A Nationwide Survey of Marriage (New York: Times Books, 1979).
-Also, in contrast to the generally lively tone of most of the narrative portions, her occasional tendency to sententiousness makes for some very slow going.

-In summary, Mendola presents some welcome information about lesbian and homosexual couples which, though in no way purporting to represent the gay community at large, sheds some light on those relationships that exist, and indeed flourish, largely without the social supports of their heterosexual counterparts.
+I found at least one totally inaccurate interpretation of her own data in the area of role identification problems and jealousy, as well as some forced analogies between her study and Pietropinto and Simenauer's Husbands and Wives: A Nationwide Survey of Marriage (New York: Times Books, in summary, Mendola presents some welcome information about lesbian and homosexual couples which, though in no way purporting to represent the gay community at large, sheds some light on those relationships that exist, and indeed flourish, largely without the social supports of their heterosexual counterparts.
 Though a more reserved and scholarly survey of same-sex couples would certainly be welcome, Mendola's clearly involved point of view adds a dimension of humanity which would likely be absent from a more scientific study.
-A, PR
+A, PD